Stonewalling: Relationships

-When one or both members of a couple refuse to communicate, this can mark the final step in the breakdown of their relationship.
-John Gottman characterised this stage as the fourth horseman in his Cascade Model of Relational Dissolution.
-In his studies, "stonewalling" was overwhelmingly done by men, with women overwhelmingly using "criticism".
-In his studies, men's physiology reached a state of arousal before "stonewalling", while the female partner showed a physiological reaction of increased heart rate after her partner had "stonewalled" her.
+John Gottman talked about a negative feedback cycle in the fourth horseman in his Cascade Model of Relational Dissolution.
+In his studies, "stonewalling" is an involuntary nervous system shutdown response to being flooded, and most frequently happened to men, with women more frequently engaging in "criticism".
+Criticism and stonewalling are part of a cyclical pattern, also known as pursuer-withdrawer cycle, where one partner reaches out with complaints or criticism, and the other shuts down and withdraws, often triggering physiological flooding in the criticizing partner, which escalates their pursuit and can lead to harsher criticism in an attempt to get a reaction.
+Conversely, ongoing criticism also drives partners to stonewall as a defense mechanism against feeling overwhelmed.
 Gottman goes into detail on The Four Horsemen in his book, "The Seven Principles of Making a Marriage Work".

-As stonewalling persists in a relationship and becomes a continuous cycle, the negative effects of stonewalling outweigh the positive effects, it then becomes the greatest predictor of divorce in a marriage.
-When one or both partners in a relationship stonewall, their ability to hear each other or listen to each other's disagreement, concern, side or argument, reduces their ability to engage and help address the situation.
-Stonewalling can be detrimental to relationships because there is often no chance for resolution of conflict.
+As the criticism/stonewalling cycle continues, it becomes the greatest predictor of divorce in a marriage, as the partners don't hear each other or listen to each other's disagreement, concern, side or argument, reduces their ability to engage and help address the situation, and there is no chance for resolution of conflict.
 When stonewalling occurs, it has both a physiological and psychological effect on the person who is stonewalling.
-Physiologically, the person who is stonewalling can completely shut down, particularly when it is used as a self-soothing mechanism.
-The person doing stonewalling may be aware or unaware that this is taking place, because of an increase in adrenaline due to an increase in stress, where the person can either engage or flee the situation.
-Because stonewalling is a physiological reaction, the stonewalling can be thought of as a fight or flight response.
-Psychologically, stonewalling is a defense mechanism for preserving one's self and emotions.
+Stonewalling is a physiological reaction, where the nervous system of the person who is stonewalling shuts down, because of a spike in heart rate and an increase in adrenaline and cortisol due to an increase in stress.
+It can be thought of as a fight or flight response causing the person to freeze.
+At another level, psychologically, stonewalling acts as a defense mechanism for preserving one's self and emotions.
 Other signs of stonewalling are silence, mumbling monotone utterances, changing the subject and physically removing oneself from the situation (e.g., leaving the room).

+Alternatively, and with a view to recognizing agency, stonewalling in a personal relationship may be an intentional tool, as described herein above in the "Politics" section.